Oshini-Sandunika/Pawfect-Mobile/README.md

 ## Project Overview

 Pawfect is a pet adoption support platform designed to help users find and prepare for their perfect pet.
-The mobile version extends the existing Pawfect website by adding an AI-based pet recommendation feature, pet ownership calculators, and a pet age converter.
+The mobile version extends the existing Pawfect website by adding an AI-based pet recommendation feature and pet ownership tools.

-The application is designed with a brown and cream theme to match the Pawfect website UI.
+The application follows a brown and cream Pawfect theme to match the website UI.

 ---